RoderickQiu/gtwd-CS205-C-CPP/README.md

     - `-mc` or `--modify-comment`: modify comment
         - need two arguments
             - the first one is the comment content
-            - the second one is the comment index to delete
+            - the second one is the comment index to alter
     - `-ac` or `--append-comment`: append comment
         - argument is the comment content to append
         - if you have multiple comments, use a simple `;` without space to split